Skip to main content

 Quadratic

 Define the curve according to a quadratic equation.
-You can enter the A and B values for the calculation.
+Enter the A and B values for the calculation.
 Alternatively, use the Historical Best Fit button to automatically populate the fields with values that best align with the historical survey data.

 Total Useful Life